Areas of Need

 IMPROVEMENT OF THE COLLEGES’ FACILITIES ON CAMPUS to ENHANCE FURTHER GROWTH

 In addition to enhancing operations of the two Colleges and the Campus Ministry Program, the Catholic Colleges will soon require the first of a two-phase capital development plan.
-This phase, which we hope to undertake by 2017, will expand the campus facilities through construction of a building adjoining the existing campus building.
+This phase will expand the campus facilities through construction of a building adjoining the existing campus building.
 These new facilities will:

 - enhance delivery of course and program offerings